Nelvana: 2020s

 In October 2020, Nelvana agreed to co-produce Thomas & Friends: All Engines Go (with Mattel Television), a re-imagined revival of the original Thomas & Friends series, marking the franchise's first 2D-animated television series.
 That same month, the company entered an agreement with Duncan Studio to produce animated feature films.
 The first project announced from this collaboration was a feature film adaptation of the Ryan Andrews novel This Was Our Pact.
 Written by Will Collins and starring Peter Dinklage as "a mysterious and charismatic bear", the film will be co-produced by Dinklage through his production company, Estuary Films.

 In July 2024, as a result of budget cuts and layoffs across Corus Entertainment, a number of positions at Nelvana were eliminated, including that of Vice President Athena Georgaklis, and all development of new projects was paused.
 Corus co-CEO John Gossling announced: "We're making tough decisions to shutter areas of the business we can no longer sustain and pause longer-term development activities while we implement efficiency initiatives".
 The year prior, Corus sold its software subsidiary Toon Boom Animation to Integrated Media Company, a portfolio company of TPG Inc. for $111 million to help the company pay down its debt.

-On September 2, 2025, Corus announced that future production at Nelvana would be temporarily halted and that any current projects would be winding down.
-This comes after Corus announced plans to focus on maintaining better performing properties.
-However, Corus would continue to operate the licensing, distribution and library unit.
+A year later, on September 2, 2025, Corus announced that future production at Nelvana would be temporarily paused, and any current projects would also be paused until further notice, instead of being shut down, as this came after they announced plans to focus on maintaining better-performing properties.
+However, Corus would continue to operate the licensing, distribution, and library unit.